ithkuil/ithkuil/src/src/basic.md

 ### EXS Existential

 <description><this this>THIS</this> is <this undecorated>THIS-UNDECORATED</this> in its simple existential objective nature.
-No purpose of in-context value is added.</description>
+No purpose or in-context value is added.</description>

-> There were birds and monkeys sitting there (no attitude toward the scene or use of the scene is implied)
+> There were birds and monkeys sitting there (no attitude toward the scene or use of the scene is implied).

 ### FNC Functional

-<description><this this>THIS</this> is <this undecorated>THIS-UNDECORATED</this> as viewed personally important or within social <this context>CONTEXT</this> in its purpose, value or attitude towards it.</description>
+<description><this this>THIS</this> is <this undecorated>THIS-UNDECORATED</this> as viewed personally important or within social <this context>CONTEXT</this> in its purpose, value, or attitude towards it.</description>

-> And here came the cattle, the one I had taken care a lot.
+> And here came the cattle, the one I had taken care of a lot.

-> There were birds there, and the birds were what I had expected to see to make a photo of them and maybe catch one.
+> There were birds there, and the birds were what I had expected to see to take a photo of them and maybe catch one.

-> There were birds sitting there, and since they were sitting then there would be no danger to me to be there either.
+> There were birds sitting there, and since they were sitting, there would be no danger to me to be there either.

 ### RPS Representational